The Barrel Aged Experience - 12x330ml

 3x Five Kicking - imperial stout aged in Valais wine barrels - 12% alc. vol.

-3x Cowl - wheat wine aged in bourbon barrels - 11% alc. vol.
+3x Imperial stout aged in 3 different types of barrels - Blend 13% alc. vol.

 3x Doppelbok decoction - aged in bourbon barrels - 8% alc. vol.